tap14/Email-Spam-Detection/README.md

 # Email-Spam-Detection

-Project Title: Email Spam Detection using Machine Learning
+Project Title: Email Spam Detection

 Objective:
 The main goal of this project is to develop an AI system capable of automatically classifying emails into spam or non-spam categories.
 By leveraging machine learning techniques, the system aims to enhance email filtering and security, thereby improving user experience and reducing the risk of malicious attacks.